starwolf0320/web3-interview-preparation/README.md

   <summary>What are smart contracts?</summary>
     <ul>
       <li>
-        Smart contract are computer code that when deployed onto the Ethereum platform run when predetermined conditions are met.
+        Smart contracts are computer code that when deployed onto the Ethereum platform run when predetermined conditions are met.
 The code can not be updated or deleted once deployed
       </li>
     </ul>
 </details>